Richard Nixon the Used Car Salesman

 - In the French movie Jean-Philippe, French rock star Johnny Hallyday is the manager of a small bowling hall and goes by his real name of Jean-Philippe Smet.

 - In The One, Agent Funsch's boss from his timeline, Agent Roedecker, is killed.
 However, Funsch later meets another version of Roedecker working as a gas station attendant.

 - The counterfactual Author Tract The Probability Broach by L. Neil Smith also features Nixon: in an alternate timeline where America became a libertarian Mary Suetopia, he became a small-time crook.
-In the same novel, we briefly see "Jim-Earl" selling peanuts for a living.
-Another work by the same author features Hitler, who immigrated to the U.S. and became a painter / embarassing dad.
+In the same novel, "Jim-Earl" is briefly seen selling peanuts for a living.
+Another work by the same author features Hitler, who immigrated to the U.S. and became a painter/embarrassing dad.

 - There are a bunch in the Back In The USSA short stories by Kim Newman and Eugene Byrne.
 Al Capone as American Stalin, Kurt Vonnegut as the American Gorbachev, Trotsky's daughter is a commoner who marries the British Crown Prince.
 Lafayette Hubbard, Mitch Morrison, Charles Lindbergh and Joseph McCarthy appear as a propagandistic "troupe of war heroes" in the 1950s Communist America.
 Not to mention Aleister Crowley as American Rasputin!